 “Why should you?
 It’s a good question, right Ryoka?”

 Fals grins at me, and I nod absently.
-Six hundred miles.
+Three hundred miles.
 I could make that journey.
 I’d have to buy supplies, or plan a route that allows me to stop in cities, but I could do it.
 It’s just—

 Damn.
 I won’t be able to keep my promise to Erin.
 I said I’d be back in a week and there’s no way I’d make it there and back in that time.